Our sustainability agenda

 This is one of the biggest packages of environmental commitments launched by any major British company.

 Our social commitments

 Our social commitments cover a diverse range of topics including public safety, energy affordability, security of supply, employee development, community investment and ethical purchasing.
 Here are a few examples of how we are already making a difference:

 - £139 million of our £315 million investment in energy efficiency will be spent on measures to assist priority vulnerable customers

-- We developed The Pod, our sustainable schools programme, which is part of the London 2012 education programme ‘Get Set’ that has been designed to help make schools more sustainable and to educate children, parents and teachers about sustainability issues
+- We developed The Pod, our sustainable schools programme, which was part of the London 2012 education programme ‘Get Set’ that has been designed to help make schools more sustainable and to educate children, parents and teachers about sustainability issues

-- We have pledged to achieve a gold standard by 2012, for our approach to diversity and inclusion, as assessed by independent experts
+- We pledged to achieve a gold standard by 2012, for our approach to diversity and inclusion, as assessed by independent experts

 Our work in partnership with schools, charities and other organisations has been recognised by Business in the Community, a membership organisation that mobilises businesses to make a positive impact.